singhneetush/user-details-table-nextjs/README.md

 5. **Logout**:
    - Click the logout button to clear the logged-in user data from `localStorage` and redirect back to the login page.

-## Usage

-1. **Sign up**:
-   - Go to the sign-up page (`/sign-up`), and create an account by providing a name, email, and password.
-2. **Login**:

-   - After signing up, go to the login page (`/login`) and log in with your credentials.
-   - Upon successful login, you will be redirected to the items page (`/items`), where you can view a list of posts and search through them.

-3. **Post Search**:

-   - Use the search bar to filter posts by title or ID.
-   - You can clear the search input by clicking the "X" icon.

-4. **Pagination**:
-   - Navigate through the paginated list of posts using the "Previous" and "Next" buttons.
-5. **Logout**:
-   - Click the logout button to clear the logged-in user data from `localStorage` and redirect back to the login page.

 ## Contribution

 1. **Fork the repository**.